 If you shop there enough, you might as well just work there and get an employee discount.
 Just so you’re aware, employee discounts are different between locations.

-11. Join the VIP Email List and follow Plato’s Closet on FB for the best deals.
+11. Join the VIP Text Club and follow Plato’s Closet on Facebook for the best deals.

-Not only do you receive exclusive offers by signing up with your email, but you get a heads-up on when the sales are.
+When you join Plato’s Closet’s VIP Text Club, not only do you receive exclusive offers by signing up, but you get a heads-up on when the sales are.
+The telephone number and text information to join the VIP Text Club depends on location.
 Facebook is also a great place to get notifications about their upcoming sales.

 12. Students and military get 10% off, depending on location.